 To make the most out of your commissary trips, always keep the essentials stocked.
 Go to the commissary for fresh vegetables, fruit, meat, and dairy once or twice a week.
 That way, you won't have to spend a ton of time at the store every week because you'll already have your staples, like rice, frozen veggies, and bread, on hand.

-Visiting the commissary more often, but for less time per trip, will also help you save money because you will only be buying for a few days at a time and your food won’t spoil before you have a chance to eat it.
-You’ll also notice that shopping for fresh ingredients will be quick and easy because all of those ingredients are placed around the outer edges of the store, meaning you won’t have to take time searching through the aisles.
+Visiting the commissary more often, but for less time per trip, will also help you save money because you will only be buying for a few days at a time, and your food won't spoil before you have a chance to eat it.
+You'll also notice that shopping for fresh ingredients will be quick and easy because all of those ingredients are placed around the store's outer edges, meaning you won't have to take time searching through the aisles.

 We suggest stocking up on the cooking essentials that have a long shelf life (the freezer is your best friend!).
-Freezing proteins, bread and veggies means you’ll always have ingredients available for last minute dinners.
-You’ll just have to remember to take them out of the freezer to defrost in advance.
-Stock up on, rice, chicken stock and canned foods, as these foods are often used in recipes.
+Freezing proteins, bread, and veggies mean you'll always have ingredients available for last-minute dinners.
+You'll just have to remember to take them out of the freezer to defrost in advance.
+Stock up on rice, chicken stock, and canned foods, as these foods are often used in recipes.

 Make a Meal Plan

-Planning your meals in advance helps take the stress out of last-minute meals, helps you plan healthier choices, and will save you money.
-That doesn’t mean you have to plan every single meal down to the last ingredient, but it may be helpful to have a general idea of what you want to cook for dinner throughout the week.
+Planning your meals helps take the stress out of last-minute meals, helps you plan healthier choices, and will save you money.
+That doesn't mean you have to prepare every single meal down to the last ingredient, but it may be helpful to have a general idea of what you want to cook for dinner throughout the week.
 That way, you can make a list at the beginning of the week and get everything you need at the commissary in one trip.
-But don’t forget the other meals in your planning!
+But don't forget the other meals in your planning!
 Having mindful snacks on hand is a great way to prepare for hungry kids.
-Plus, when you plan your meals in advance, you will likely be less tempted to go out to eat (which is usually pricier and less healthy!).
+Plus, when you plan your meals, you will likely be less tempted to go out to eat (which is usually pricier and less healthy!).